paritytech/substrate-airgapped/README.md

 ## Crates

 - substrate-airgapped-cli: CLI that combines all functionality of the available substrate-airgapped libraries.
-- substrate-airgapped-type: Where core components & functionality is being built out
+- substrate-airgapped: Where core components & functionality is being built out

 Note: The code here is heavily inspired by [paritytech/substrate-subxt](https://github.com/paritytech/substrate-subxt)